bogbook/bog/README.md

 `seq` is not optional, because we need it to sync the log.

 Everything else is optional, but we should have at least `text` or an `image`.
-The reason we crop images to 680x680 pixels is we want the image size to be managable for replication.
+The reason we crop images to 680x680 pixels is we want the image size to be manageable for replication.

-if there's an edit field pointing at a post, then we replace the post with the edit.

-NOTE: Unlike bogbook and others, we will not have a reply field or a recp field.
-We can easily search text to discover if it contains publickeys and/or sha2 hashes of messages that may be contained in our log.
-These can simply be included in the composer field, as in how it worked in news.

 #### gossip/replication